Our Christmas dispatch and delivery schedule is here

 New York State came close to deregulating the sale and possession of syringes this year.
 Although Governor Pataki withdrew at the last minute, the process of advocacy and negotiation around deregulation was instructive, in particular for the role that users played in determining decisions taken.
 A case in point is the decision on so-called "safer technology syringes".

 It is illegal to possess or distribute syringes without a prescription in New York.
 For years, a bill to change these laws stalled in the New York State legislature.
 Although there was support for the bill in the State Assembly, the Senate-controlled by conservative, upstate Republicans-could not be moved on the issue.
 Last year saw a breakthrough.
-The word spread that the State Senate might be interested in passing a deregulation bill if it was limited to "safer technology syringes."
+The word spread that the State Senate might be interested in passing a deregulation bill if it was limited to 'safer technology syringes.'

-From its first mention, the Coalition for AIDS Prevention (CAP), a grassroots, state-wide coalition of activists and service providers advocating for de-regulation, was concerned at the implications of the safer technology approach.
+From its first mention, the Coalition for AIDS Prevention (CAP), a grassroots, state-wide coalition of activists and service providers advocating for deregulation, was concerned at the implications of the safer technology approach.
 The implication was that a safety syringe is a single-use syringe.
-But any sterile syringe which is conducive to safe injection practices is definitionally "safe", including the common syringe now in use.
+But any sterile syringe which is conducive to safe injection practices is definitionally 'safe', including the common syringe now in use.
 A single-use syringe that would inhibit safer injection practices would not be safe.
 A single-use syringe that would be unusable for injectors would also not be safe, as such a syringe would have no impact on the scarcity which drives syringe sharing.

 But the single-use, lockable syringe, which has a metal collar located inside the top of the syringe barrel, was exactly the product being pushed as the safer technology.
 The manufacturer claimed that the syringe was bootable.
 The plunger could be moved up and down freely during injection.
 To disable the syringe, the user could pull the plunger all the way back, thus engaging the metal collar.
 At this point, the plunger could only be moved downwards.
 When it reached the bottom of the barrel, it would lock in place.